 Create a CRM Budget

-Creating a budget for a hosted CRM solution is simple as you do not need to account for on-site costs like equipment and personnel.
+Creating a budget for a hosted CRM solution is simple as you do not need to account for on-site costs like equipment and personnel and it can boost CRM ROI.
 What you do need to figure out is the budget you have available for implementation and on-going services.
 Be sure to add into the mix your scalability requirements as your workforce changes in the years to come.

 Depending on the CRM solution you purchase, the costs generally range from $50 to $500 per person.